plannies-mate/plannies-deploy/SPECS.md

 There are a variety of reports I want from the system:

-### Authority Status by Scraper
+### Scraper and Authority Lists and Status pages

+Files generated and classes that do the generation (each called from their own task, similar to how fetchers are called)

-Basically a list of the authorities, but grouped by
+* `data_dir/scrapers/index.html` - list of scrapers with a table of the associated authorities grouped under each
+  class: `lib/generate_scrapers.rb`
+* `data_dir/scrapers/scraper_base_name.html` - details of scraper (currently just the github and auth links and a list of authorities that use the scraper)
+  class: `lib/generate_scraper.rb`
+* `data_dir/authorities/index.html` - table of authorities with scraper and detail relative links - order by authority
+  class: `lib/generate_authorities.rb`
+* DISCUSS if we generate different pages for different sort orders, or use a javascript plugin to sort the table (prefer as we will later also add filtering)
+* `data_dir/authorities/short_name.html` - detailed page for each authority listing all the details we have
+  class: `lib/generate_authority.rb`

+Repos Index is grouped by

 * h1.
-Multi / Custom
+Multi / Custom / Unused
 * h2.
-Scraper (in order of score)
+Scraper (in order of score for multi)

+The Multis are their own H2 headings.
+The Custom (single authority related to one scraper) are all in one table.
+The Unused will be the scrapers we find from github that are not mentioned on any authority details page.

 Links (can be a terse list of links):

 * github: "repo", PR link, issue numbers, status (In Progress etc), tags listed beside
 * morph: production, ianheggie-oaf (if available)
+* info - links to a detailed page for each authority

 * table of authorities in order of score within scraper, listing
     * authority name
     * state
     * population
     * months down (if down) otherwise blank if up
     * production month count
     * spec count (expected records in spec if updated since scraper went down)
     * test count (records from Ian's run of scraper)

 ### How is what I am working progressing?